AstarNetwork/plasmdocs/TechnicalChapter/OVM.md

 ### Ownership payout contract

 Ownership payout contract is a contract that the token owner can withdraw.
 Specifically, When the Exit is determined to be true in the Challenge Game, the owner represented by that State Object (in this case, OwnershipPredicate) can withdraw the token.
-The Ownership Payout contract is expressed in the Ethereum contract like [this] (https://github.com/cryptoeconomicslab/ovm-contracts/blob/master/contracts/Predicate/plasma/OwnershipPayout.sol).
+The Ownership Payout contract is expressed in the Ethereum contract like [this](https://github.com/cryptoeconomicslab/ovm-contracts/blob/master/contracts/Predicate/plasma/OwnershipPayout.sol).

 # Modules